NateEag/how-i-code/drafts/triaging-issues.rst

 :date: 2013-01-01
 :category: fundamentals
 :summary: Weird stuff happens.
-We have to deal with it.
+We deal with it.

+..
+TODO Move below paragraph to overall 'issue management' essay?

-When a program `surprises someone </software-surprises.html>`__, it represents an issue the development team should respond to.
+When a program `surprises someone </software-surprises.html>`__, the development team should respond to it.

-Triage is the act of turning issue reports into a plan of action to `take care of the user's problem </caring-for-users.html>`__.
+Issue triage is the process of turning issue reports into prioritized database entries with all available information to help developers resolve them.

+..
+TODO Point out that the zeroth and most important step in issue flow is receiving the report from a user, apologizing for the fact that they've experienced an issue, and letting them know if it's a known issue.

+The first step in triaging an issue report is to add the new report to the issue database.
+The new entry should include:

+- The datetime the report was received
+- The original user report, exactly as provided
+- All additional data collected in first contact with the reporter

+If it's available, include the reporter's contact information, so we can update them with resolutions and workarounds as they're discovered.
+If the reporter prefers not to provide it, that is of course their right, so an issue database should not make it a required field.

+The next step is to determine whether this issue has been seen before.

+If you recognize the issue as an instance of a known issue, include a link to the canonical issue report.
+Many issue trackers have a formal 'duplicate of' field - if yours does, use it.
-Every issue report from a program user should be put in an issue database for that program, which serves as the formal incident record.

-Even minor issues that are well-known and on the way to resolution should be entered, because that gives you a way to determine how frequent and how common an issue is, as well as a way to track all users who should be notified once the issue is resolved.
+It is crucial that every received issue report be added to the program's issue database for that program, which serves as the formal record of all incidents involving the program.
+Paired with the 'duplicate issue' formalism, it helps you see how common an issue is.
+It also helps you track all reporters who should be notified once an issue is resolved.

 Paired with human analysis of the issue's severity, that gives you exactly what you need to prioritize development work.